crypkit/blockapi/README.md

 # blockapi

-Library to interact with numerous cryptocurrency data APIs to get the basic info about account balance, transactions, staking informations, etc.
+Library to interact with numerous cryptocurrency data APIs to get the basic info about account balance, transactions, staking information, etc.
 List of supported coins:

 | coin  | API name | supported operations